-The Hippocratic Oath begs the medical profession first to do no harm.
+The Hippocratic Oath begs the medical profession first to "do no harm."
 The document mentions treating sick people several times, but never treating well people.
-Thprovides ethical bedrock of medical practice remains problematic for any procedure that requires a medical exchange between a healthy person and a sick person.
-O shares this predicament Anthropologists have written extensively on the unknown long-term health consequences organ donors.
+The Oath provides an ethical bedrock of medical practice, but remains problematic for any procedure that requires a medical exchange between a healthy person and a sick person.
+Organ donation shares this predicament.
+Anthropologists have written extensively on the unknown long-term health consequences for organ donors.
 Medical anthropologist Sharon Kaufman has written on the multiple pressures imposed by self and family on younger relatives to donate organs within kinship networks.
-This practice puts families in the excruciating position of having to trade risks that a younger healthier family can takeor perhaps choose who among more than one potential donor should take those risksagainst the possibility that an aging parent or relative may gain a small increase in lifespan.
-Complicated issues of caretaking, familial economics and inheritance, gender, and family relationship history all take their toll in these sometimes heartbreaking decision-making processes.
+This practice puts families in the excruciating position of having to trade risks that a younger healthier family can take--or perhaps choose who among more than one potential donor should take those risks--against the possibility that an aging parent or relative may gain a small increase in lifespan.
+Complicated issues of gifting and marketing, caretaking, familial economics and inheritance, gender, and family relationship history all take their toll in these sometimes heartbreaking decision-making processes.

-he FDA regulates oocytes not as organs but as human tissues, encouraging the idea that embryos are merely clumps of cells rather than personally invested or items produced with significant effort and technological infrastructures that may one day become people.
-Still, older people covet the tissues of younger people (age-related fertility accounts for some 80% of IVF cases, and a not insignificant proportion of the others are required as the corrective to earlier surgeries and drugs for cancer and other illnesses).
+IVF differs slightly because the FDA regulates oocytes not as organs but as human tissues, encouraging the idea that embryos are merely clumps of cells rather than personally invested beings or items produced with significant effort and technological infrastructures that may one day become people.
+Still, the egg market mimics the organ market in that, typically, older people covet the tissues of younger people (age-related fertility accounts for some 80% of IVF cases, and a not insignificant proportion of the others are required as the corrective to earlier surgeries and drugs for cancer and other illnesses).

 In that sense, IVF relies on – one might even say, requires -- structural inequities among the generations as well as the material differences in the bodies of younger and older people.
-A recent book aimed toward middle school students (ye children) touted egg donation as a way to pay for college.
-Ironically, precisely these increasing educational expenses lead some women to wait until their mid-30s and 40s to have children pay off and save for their children’s future debts.
+A recent book aimed toward middle school students (yes, children) touted egg donation as a way to pay for college.
+Ironically, it is precisely these increasing educational expenses that lead some women to wait until their mid-30s and 40s to have children, so they have time to pay off what they owe and save for their children’s future debts.
 (In addition, but for another article, the industry has been equally as slow to consider the health of its other main non-clients, the babies it is in the business of producing, who are often born prematurely.)

-of reproduction: that reproduction is natural; that benevolent science can help that medical doctors guided primarily by the interests of health perform the procedure; that eggs should be free or cheap; that hormones are natural and therefore not dangerous; that reproduction is a social, and therefore, a medical right; that unborn children do not yet have rights (to know their genetic parents, to not be put at risk for prematurity or other health risks)
+Many assumptions huddle under the umbrella of reproduction: that reproduction is natural; that benevolent science can help; that medical doctors guided primarily by the interests of health perform the procedure; that eggs should be free or cheap; that hormones are natural and therefore not dangerous; that reproduction is a social, and therefore, a medical right; that unborn children do not yet have rights (to know their genetic parents, to not be put at risk for prematurity, or other health risks).